okjuan/okjuan.github.io/_posts/2023-04-05-motivate-yourself.md

 Except it never runs out.
 Mind over matter.

-But isn't the heroic surge of energy released from this secret mental trapdoor merely motivation?
+But isn't the heroic surge of energy released from this mental trapdoor merely motivation?
-Sure, you've had to rummage for it and claw it out, but what is it if not motivation?
+Sure, you've had to rummage and claw for it, but what is it if not motivation?